Enabling an integrated and connected pharmacy workforce:

 - Ensure time for learning and development is available for all pharmacists across all sectors to support workforce development and ensure pharmacists can deliver services safely

-During COVID-19, pharmacies have benefited from increased flexibility in opening hours.
+During COVID-19, community pharmacies have benefited from increased flexibility in opening hours.
 This protected time during the working day with limited interruptions has enabled pharmacists to deal with complex queries and prioritise workloads; this should continue.

 Pharmacists do not routinely receive protected time to learn new skills and update their knowledge as part of a multidisciplinary team.
 Pharmacy workforce planning rarely considers the time and cost of education and training, and any training and teaching that is undertaken puts a strain on other colleagues, adding to work pressures.
 We would like to see protected and funded learning and development time within the working day for pharmacists embedded within workforce planning.